 More opportunities for growth and innovation:

 Customer-centricity allows you to recognise and respond to unfulfilled customer needs that can lead to growth for your business.

 If you’re not constantly trying to learn as much a possible about the real intent of your market, you can be sure that one of your competitors will be.
 Innovation without the evolution of your value proposition is, to quote that same professor, a form of “innovation theatre.”

 Increased customer satisfaction:

-Becoming a customer-centric business takes time.
+Becoming a customer-centric business takes time and purposeful practice.
 It can be a complicated process, but even small changes can bring significant benefits to your business and your customers.